 - 5.56/6.8 SPC/ 7.62×39: 10.5″ with QD muzzle brake; 16.0″ with QD flash hider

 - .300 Win Mag/300 RUM: 20″ with QD muzzle brake; 16.0″ with QD flash hider

 - .300 BLK: 8.0″ with QD muzzle brake; 16.0″ with QD flash hider

 Anyone who has been around firearms for any amount of time knows just how loud, and sometimes painful, the report of a shot can be to the human ear.
 This is especially true for center-fired rifles.
 I know, I know, we’re always supposed to be wearing hearing protection, right?

-Well that’s great when we go to the range, and know we’re going to be participating in firearms training.
-At the same time, many SWAT Teams have integrated communication/hearing protection systems to insure their operators are protected and can still talk with each other.
+Well, that’s great when we go to the range and know we’re going to be participating in firearms training.
+At the same time, many SWAT Teams have integrated communication/hearing protection systems to ensure their operators are protected and can still talk with each other.
 However, what about patrol officers, detectives, school resource officers, court officers, etc. that for the most part are required to enter their duties without any protection?

 Yankee Hill Machine (YHM) is a highly regarded firearm components and accessory manufacturer.
 Their level of experience and expertise is evident in the end products they produce, and their creative design team is attentive to end-user and market demands.

-The NITRO® 30 Stainless Suppressor is an excellent example of YHM’s design and manufacturing capabilities.
+The NITRO 30 Stainless Suppressor is an excellent example of YHM’s design and manufacturing capabilities.
 With a very wide range of rifle calibers capable of being suppressed, in combination with multiple mounting and muzzle cap options, the NITRO 30 is extremely user-friendly.
-Decibel reduction is solid, even for large-caliber rifles, and the price is very competitive.
+The decibel reduction is solid, even for large-caliber rifles, and the price is very competitive.